 ~ 4 tomatoes – sliced or diced as you prefer

 ~ Salt (You know, salt’s another thing to worry about on Mars.
-Especially once children are born and the population grows, you can’t rely on recycling human waste – yuck – to harvest enough salt.)
+Especially once children are born and the population grows, you can’t rely on recycling human waste – get over the yuck reaction ’cause it’s gotta happen – to harvest enough salt.)